go-gitea/gitea/README.md

 The goal of this project is to make the easiest, fastest, and most painless way of setting up a self-hosted Git service.

-With Go, this can be done across
-**all platforms** which Go supports, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
+As Gitea is written in Go, it works across **all** the platforms and architectures that are supported by Go, including Linux, macOS, and Windows on x86, amd64, ARM and PowerPC architectures.
 You can try it out using [the online demo](https://try.gitea.io/).
 This project has been [forked](https://blog.gitea.io/2016/12/welcome-to-gitea/) from